ds300/derivablejs/README.md

   Derived state is often also stack state, in that we recompute it on-demand every time it is needed.
 This is a nicely simple way to go about things because it means that derived state is always consistent with the atomic state it depends upon (possibly indirectly).
 Alas there are a few drawbacks to this approach:

-  - It creates undesirable or untenable extra load for our poor CPUs and RAM sticks.
+  - It creates undesirable or untenable **extra load for our CPUs and Garbage Collectors**.
-  - It makes it difficult to keep things DRY because different concerns might require slightly different permutations or combinations of the same derived state.
+  - It makes it **difficult to keep things DRY** because different concerns might require slightly different permutations or combinations of the same derived state.
-  - It makes it difficult to maintain separation of concerns, because state dependency relationships freely and rightly span multiple domains within a single app.
+  - It makes it **difficult to maintain separation of concerns**, because state dependency relationships freely and rightly span multiple domains within a single app.
 Knowing how to compute a piece of derived state means knowing what its dependencies are and having access to the appropriate derivation logic.

   We therefore sometimes coerce derived state into atomic state by doing one of two things:

-  - Updating the derived state manually at the same time as its dependencies.
-This leaves dependency relationships implicit, requiring the programmer to know about them when making changes (basically impossible for non-savants working on real systems).
+  - **Updating the derived state manually** at the same time as its dependencies.
+This leaves dependency relationships implicit, requiring the programmer to know about them when making changes (which is basically impossible for non-savants working on real systems).
 This also makes it extremely difficult to maintain separation of concerns in business logic for the same reason as above (i.e. that dependencies span domains).

-  - Artificially creating new events to notify others of state changes.
+  - **Artificially creating new events** to notify others of state changes.
 This solves the separation of concerns problem, but can still get hellaciously messy because event listeners are no longer allowed to assume that the entire application state is consistent.
 And yet they all do.

   This latter approach is particularly toxic in systems with relatively unprincipled approaches to state management (think OO, MVC) but can even be a source of misery when using modern functional implementations of this approach like Rx/Observables.